The Best Hearts of Iron 4 Mods21 Nov 2019 5

 Last time we checked, the mod was only compatible with Version 1.6.x. but the mod page doesn't make it clear where it's at currently.

 Warfare never looked so good.
 Add some granularity to the epic warfare with these mods that truly highlight the hellish landscape of the most devastating war in history.

 While the epic tones of HOI4 may be great for the high stakes drama, it's still rewarding to sit back and listen to the music of the era and of the common soldier.
 Highly immersive and strangely sombre, this music pack of over 600 songs (though not all are historically accurate) aims to create a certain atmosphere that reminds the player that he's leading millions to death, heartache, and immortal glory.

 With the addition of the new in-game radio, now is a better time than ever to try this mod out!

 Currently compatible with version 1.8.1, but no prior version.

 The nitty gritty of realistic global warfare is reflected in this meticulous reworking of the terrain textures into landscapes that not only look more realistic but speak of the startling scope of the conflict.
 A gorgeous tour de force, no one is the poorer for this graphical upgrade which brings an added level of immersion to the rampaging divisions vying for global control.
 One of the best things about this mod is that it does not sacrifice performance allowing the player to enjoy a greater expanse of visual goodies without any added lag.

-This mod is compatible with Version 1.6.x & Man the Guns.
+This mod is only compatible up to Version 1.6.x, but it is compatible with Man the Guns.